What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 If you try to distance yourself from the narcissist, they may become angry and lash out.
 They may try to make you feel guilty for abandoning them or threaten to harm themselves.

-One common hoovering technique is the “I miss you” or “I want to be friends” approach.
+• One common hoovering technique is the “I miss you” or “I want to be friends” approach.

-Another hoovering technique is the “pity play,” in which the narcissist portrays themselves as a victim in need of the victim’s help.
+• Another hoovering technique is the “pity play,” in which the narcissist portrays themselves as a victim in need of the victim’s help.

 They may claim to be sick, broke, or in some other kind of crisis, and ask for the victim’s assistance.
-This approach is designed to make the victim feel needed and important and to create a sense of obligation to the narcissist.
+This approach is designed to make the victim feel needed and important, and to create a sense of obligation to the narcissist.

 8. Making it Difficult For You To Move On

+• Also, their circulation of lies about you can make you an undesirable choice for potential partners.
 They try to make their ex-partner look bad to others in an attempt to damage their reputation.
-This can be incredibly hurtful in professional and personal lives, and makes it difficult for people to move on and rebuild their lives.
+This can hurt their professional and personal lives, and make it challenging to rebuild their lives.

 They may use emotional manipulation to try to get their ex-partner to come back to them, or they may try to make them feel like they are responsible for the end of the relationship.